gisforgabriel/CV-olio/README.md

 ### Portfolio items

-Item descriptions are simply taken from the markdown beneath the YAML.
+Item descriptions are simply taken from the Markdown beneath the YAML.

 Option | Description | Required | Default | Notes
 ------ | ----------- | :------: | ------- | -----